marcelvdmade/mcbitsarm/README.md

 ### File structure

-*hostside/ contains Python scripts to communicate with the board.

-*inc/ contains the header and data files of MCBits
+*hostside/ contains Python scripts to communicate with the board *inc/ contains the header and data files of MCBits *libopencm3/ contains firmware libraries

-*lib/ contains the Cortex M4 libraries

-*libopencm3/ contains firmware libraries

-*src/ contains the source files of MCBits and the makefile
+*src/ contains the source files of McBits

-*keygen/ contains a project and its own Makefile, to generate and write a keypair to a file
+*keygen/ contains a project to generate and output a keypair *output/ contains the original message which is encrypted, and is used to store generated data, e.g. speeds and generated keys

 ### Installation